umarhassan-mitodl/21g.101-fall-2014/content/pages/syllabus.md

 {{< tableclose >}}

-Grades and comments will be recorded online on [Engrade](http://www.engrade.com/).
+Grades and comments will be recorded online on {{% resource_link "875692ba-dc32-407e-bb2b-f9f2c6d9dc4b" "Engrade" %}}.
 You should check this daily to track your progress.
 If you have a question about a grade, ask your instructor.
 There is _no curve_ in this course.
 You are competing against the communicative demands of the language, not against each other.
 Each person will have to perform to receive credit; but there is nothing in the grading system to discourage any collaborative efforts to achieve the highest level of performance possible.

 If you must miss a class, please let us know well in advance if possible.
 You will be allowed to make up no more than _Two_ missed classes in this course unless you provide a doctor's note or a note from your academic advisor to the instructor in advance.
 The make-ups will be conducted by the instructors by appointment and will cover the work missed.
 Make-ups are to be arranged within two days of your return to class; missed classes which are not made up within the above time frame or which exceed two in number will be entered as zeroes in your grade record.
 It is vital that you maintain communication with us if you ever miss a class.
 You are expected to be in class each hour ready to perform; we do not have the resources to set up a separate program for those who cannot make it to class each hour each day.